gl-inet/docs/docs/troubleshooting/stop_supporting.md

 How do I know it is worked?

-Try to ping the url `www.gl-inet.com`
+Try to ping the url `www.gl-inet.com` after September 10, 2020.

-The image below show it worked.
+If the IP address is 52.41.190.83, as the image show below, it worked.

 ![is host worked](https://static.gl-inet.com/docs/en/2.x/troubleshooting/src/stop_supporting/is_host_worked.jpg)